 Not all pimples are alike.
 Which is why the one-size-fit-all treatment strategy doesn’t always work.
-We were recently chatting with celebrity esthetician Renée Rouleau about an unconventional blemish-clearing method when she shared some pimple treatment insight that’s just too good not to pass along.
+When we spoke to celebrity esthetician Renée Rouleau, she shared some pimple treatment insight that’s just too good not to pass along.
 Scroll through for her tips on treating every kind of pimple.